 Video Title should be accurate, and should also reflect what your viewers would want to watch.
 You should look up Google’s Keyword Planner to find out the most popular keywords.
 Keyword research would help evaluate which is better – to attempt to rank high for a competitive video category, or to rank top for long-tail search terms.

 Video descriptions are an introduction to viewers and to search bots alike.
 An accurate and detailed video description could reassure potential viewers that your video is worth watching.

 Video tags are the categories that your video falls into.
 In YouTube’s autoplay feature the succeeding video has to share at least one video tag with the current video being played.

 Aggressive metadata optimization is discouraged.
-Besides being bad user experience, misleading video metadata can cause your videos to be blacklisted on YouTube and other video platforms.
+Besides being a bad user experience, misleading video metadata can cause your videos to be blacklisted on YouTube and other video platforms.

 Is search really all that important?

 Search Engines are the backbone of the internet.
 By creating a set of rules according to which web pages rank for keywords, Google has created the entire field of search engine optimization.
-For online businesses there is a world of difference between ranking 1st on the first page and ranking at the bottom of the first page.
+For online businesses, there is a world of difference between ranking 1st on the first page and ranking at the bottom of the first page.

 An effective search engine ensures that your users find what they are looking for.
 With a small collection of videos, you can put them all up for users to choose for themselves.
 That’s where dashboards work best.
-However search becomes increasingly important as the library of content increases.
+However, search becomes increasingly important as the library of content increases.

 Is Search the only way my users can get new content?